 In general, the University receives revenues from multiple sources: Commonwealth appropriations, student fees and self-supporting activities for which fees are charged to cover the cost of providing the service and federal and state contracts.
-In fiscal year 2013, Commonwealth appropriations (net of tuition required to be remitted to the Commonwealth) provided approximately 19% of all operating and non-operating revenues of the University (not including University Related Organizations), retained tuition and fees accounted for approximately 26% of all operating and non-operating revenues and other non-appropriated funds (including grants and contracts, auxiliary enterprises and other operating revenues) provided the remaining 55%.
+In fiscal year 2014, Commonwealth appropriations (net of tuition required to be remitted to the Commonwealth) provided approximately 20% of all operating and non-operating revenues of the University (not including University Related Organizations), retained tuition and fees accounted for approximately 25% of all operating and non-operating revenues and other non-appropriated funds (including grants and contracts, auxiliary enterprises and other operating revenues) provided the remaining 55%.

 The University's internal accounting is maintained on a budgetary basis.
 Additionally, the University prepares annual financial statements in accordance with generally accepted accounting principles on an accrual basis.
-The financial statements of the University as of June 30, 2012 and June 30, 2013 have been audited by Grant Thornton LLP, independent accountants as stated in their report which references the reports of other auditors.
-Prior financial statements referenced in this disclosure document were audited by PricewaterhouseCoopers LLP, independent accountants.
-The combined audited financial statements of the University should be read in their entirety, including the footnotes and the Management Discussion and Analysis attached thereto.
+The financial statements of the University as of June 30, 2013 and June 30, 2014 have been audited by Grant Thornton LLP, independent certified public accountants as stated in their report.
+The consolidated audited financial statements of the University should be read in their entirety, including the footnotes and the Management Discussion and Analysis attached thereto.